Logius-standaarden/API-Design-Rules/sections/designRules.md

     </dd>
     <dt>How to test</dt>
     <dd>
-      Verify that content schemas for media types <code>application/problem+json</code> or <code>application/problem+xml</code> as part of responses with status 400, contain a required <code>errors</code> member conforming to the requirements above.
+      Verify all responses with status code <code>400</code> contain a required <code>errors</code> member conforming to the requirements above.
     </dd>
   </dl>
 </div>